wrench-project/jsspp2022_submision_data/README.md

 ## Scripts to plot/analyze the simulation output

 Scripts to plot/analyze extracted simulation output data are available in the `plot_scripts` directory.
-These scripts take as input the `*dict` files available in the `extract_scripts` directory.
+These scripts take as input the `*.dict` files available in the `extract_scripts` directory.

+---